SRB ENZYME WASH IS A DUPE FOR TATCHA

 DUPE: SRB ENZYME WASH AND TATCHA

-Enzyme powder cleansers have been gaining popularity lately, thanks to their low-foaming lather with a touch of customizable grittiness.
-Unlike ordinary cleansers, which nearly always have water as their first ingredient, because powder washes contain no water, they go much further than their liquid counterparts and are perfect for travel, as they’re less likely to squirt everywhere in your bag.
+Thanks to their low-foaming lather with a touch of customizable grittiness, enzyme powder washes are gaining popularity.
+Unlike ordinary cleansers, which usually have water as their first ingredient, because powder washes contain no water, they go much further than their liquid counterparts.
+They are perfect for travel, as they’re less likely to squirt everywhere in your bag.

 Because they’re dry, it takes a very long time for these multi-tasking cleansers to go bad, as bacteria and mould have a difficult time growing in them.

 The concept of a rice-based cleanser is not new in Korean Beauty, having been inspired by the practice of “rice washing” in Korea.
-This method was originally used by the women of the palaces who would wait on the King; they used to use rice water to keep their skin looking healthy and fair, as rice water is known to be a natural brightening agent.
+This method was originally used by the women of the palaces who would wait on the King.
+They used rice water to keep their skin looking healthy and fair, as rice water is known to be a natural brightening agent.

 SRB Stabilized Rice Bran Enzyme Powder Wash is based off this time-honoured Korean tradition of rice washing for brighter, clearer, cleaner skin.
 So let’s take a look at it:

-SRB’s Rice Bran Enzyme Powder Face Wash is a pH 5.5 balanced cleanser, thanks to its natural amino acid surfactants.
-It is thankfully free from mineral oil and parabens.
+SRB’s Rice Bran Enzyme Powder Face Wash is a pH 5.5 balanced cleanser that is free from mineral oil and parabens.

-While SRB (AUD $33.95) runs more expensive than Tosowoong’s Enzyme Powder Wash (AUD $21.95) (which is coincidentally also a dupe for Dermalogica’s Daily Micro Exfoliant!) it is significantly cheaper than Tatcha’s Rice Polish Enzyme Powder (AUD $99).
+While SRB runs more expensive than Tosowoong’s Enzyme Powder Wash (which is coincidentally also a dupe for Dermalogica’s Daily Micro Exfoliant!) it is significantly cheaper than Tatcha’s Rice Polish Enzyme Powder.

 Let’s a take a look at Tatcha:

-While it’s clear that there are some differences between the two products in terms of formulations (and packaging – #letsbehonest Tatcha is hard to beat there), these are similar products.
+While there are some differences between the two product formulations (and packaging – #letsbehonest Tatcha is hard to beat there), these are similar products.

 If you’re interested in stepping into the world of rice based cleansing powders, looking for a dupe for Tatcha or even just a more travel-friendly version of the cleanser you’re currently using, SRB is a solid choice.

-SRB’s handy packaging, easy to use and gentle formula plus the $65.05 price saving compared to Tatcha makes it hard to go past.
+SRB’s handy packaging, easy to use and gentle formula plus the significant price saving compared to Tatcha makes it hard to go past.

 Let us know which one you would choose in the comments!